 - 1. If Aux MW are over 1 MW then Net MW are required. - 2.
-Required If Aux MW are over 1 MW. - 3.
+Required If Aux MW are over 1 MW then Aux MW is required. - 3.
 If Aux MW are over 1 MW then Net MVR are required. - 4.
-Required if Aux MW are over 1 MW. - 5.
-Transformer High Side or Line values required depending on meter location. - Provide Unit Connected and Gross MW for each unit and aggregated values if Resource ID is an aggregate.
-Individual POD not required if the Resource ID is an aggregate. - 7.
+Required ilf Aux MW are over 1 MW then Aux MVAR is required. - 5.
+Transformer High Side or Line values required depending on meter location. - Provide Unit Connected and Gross MW for each unit and aggregated values if Formatted: Tab stops: Not at 0.75"

+Resource ID is an aggregate. - 7.
 PSS / AVR indication is needed if plant is required to install these devices. - 8.
 Required point for each Resource ID. - 9.
 Required if the QF is not subject to a QF Participating Generator Agreement. - 10.
-Resolution @ .001 Gross MW = POD. - 11.
-See the Solar Meteorological Data Tables in Section 13.5 and definitions of data points in Section 17.4.
+Resolution @ .001 Gross MW = POD. - See Refer the Solar Meteorological Data Tables in-CAISO Tariff Appendix Q.Section.
+13.5 and definitions of data points in Section 17.4.
 Note that some data points are not required from solar thermal facilities. - 12.
-Voltage from ISO meter at metering point - 13.
+Voltage from ISOCAISO meter at metering point - 13.
 This does not have to be an actual circuit breaker but an indication from some device within the system showing when the resource is physically connected or disconnected to the grid.
-One point only per resource. - 13.14.
-Variable Energy Resource (VER) Component Unit Point of Delivery MW is required for all Hybrid resources.
+One point only per resource. - 14.
+Variable Energy Resource (VER) Component Unit Point of Delivery-MW is required for all Hybrid resources. - 15.
+SOC and Max Energy is required for the hybrid resource , if the resource has a Battery component.
+Not required if battery component is non-dispatchable auxiliary equipment used only for startup processes.. - 16.
+HSL is required for VER components of Hybrid Resources, and VER Co-Located Resources, and VERs providing AS. - 17.
+Upon Request from CAISO. - 18.
+Governor Settings required as per IA, if Resource is capable of Primary Frequency Response or as required by other directives, i.e. providing Spinning Reserver.